Pedrolustosa/Stopwatch/README.md

 Stopwatch - C# Fundamentals

-Sistema criado com base nos fundamentos de C# para criar um cronômetro.
+Sistema criado com base nos fundamentos do C# para criar um cronômetro.

 System created based on the fundamentals of C # to create a stopwatch.